speedcontrol/nodecg-speedcontrol/READMES/SpeedcontrolConfiguration.md

 "streamtitle": Set this if you want speedcontrol to update your title on twitch, {{game}} {{category}} and {{players}} are all replaced with data from the current run

 "defaultGame": This is used if the twitch game name isn't found on speedrun.com.
 It's important you always use a directory game on twitch - Retro is a good catch all.

+"defaultScheduleURL": This will fill in the URL box in the "Horaro Schedule Import" panel with whatever schedule URL you set this too; you are usually only using one schedule for each marathon so having it pre-filled can be useful.